 The advertised POWERBALL jackpot is set by MUSL for each drawing.
 Jackpots are calculated based on anticipated sales for that drawing, funds rolled over from previous drawings and current interest rates for long-term investments.
 For every $2 ticket sold, 34.0066% is allocated to the jackpot pool.

-POWERBALL winning numbers will be available on this website, at Florida Lottery retailers statewide, and by phone at (850) 921-PLAY.
-Also, you may register on this website to receive POWERBALL winning numbers and other Lottery information by email or text message.
+POWERBALL winning numbers can also be found on this website, on the Lottery's free mobile app for iOS and Android users, at any authorized Florida Lottery retailer, and by calling (850) 921-PLAY (7529).
+You can also register to receive POWERBALL winning numbers and other Lottery information by email or text message.

-At any Florida Lottery retail location, you can either mark your selections on a POWERBALL playslip or tell the retailer the numbers you wish to play.
+POWERBALL tickets can be purchased at any authorized Florida Lottery retail location.
+Players can choose their numbers by filling out a paper playslip at the retail location, a digital playslip via the Florida Lottery mobile app, or by telling the retailer the numbers they wish to play.
 On the playslip, select five numbers from 1 to 69 in the upper play area and one Powerball number from 1 to 26 in the lower play area.
-You may Quick Pick some or all of your numbers by marking the QP box in the upper and/or the lower play areas of the playslip.
-Make your selections carefully, because POWERBALL TICKETS CANNOT BE CANCELED.
+Players also have the option of requesting Quick Pick for some or all of their numbers by marking the QP box in the upper and/or lower play areas of the playslip.

-14. Can I advance play POWERBALL?
-If so, how many draws?
+15. Can I add Double Play and Power Play to my POWERBALL advance play POWERBALL tickets?
+If so, for how many draws?

-Yes, you may advance play POWERBALL for up to 52 consecutive draws.
-If you select Power Play, it will apply to all drawings.
+Yes, you may advance play POWERBALL and add Double Play and/or Power Play for up to 39 consecutive draws.
+If you select Double Play or Power Play, it will apply to all drawings.

 There will be a 5-minute sales break between 10:00 p.m. and 10:05 p.m.
 ET on the night of the POWERBALL drawings, and sales after 10:05 p.m.
 ET will be for the next drawing.